dataform-co/dataform/content/docs/getting-started-tutorial/set-up.md

 ---
 title: Getting set up
-subtitle: Learn how to create a new Bigquery project and generate warehouse credentials.
+subtitle: Learn how to create a new BigQuery project and generate warehouse credentials.
 priority: 0
 ---